 Wherever possible the programme is flexible so that employers and apprentices can choose elements that are best suited to their own business requirements.
 The work-based projects, negotiated with employers, also offer students the opportunity to apply their learning directly to their organisation and its business context.

 Students study via tutor-supported distance learning for four years and attend residential schools for one week each year.
 This makes the programme easily accessible to learners throughout England.

 Apprentices will need to be supported by a supervisor in the workplace and there will be regular reviews of progress, conducted by Manchester Met staff.

 All successful apprentices will achieve a BSc (Hons) Chemical Science qualification.
 Completion of the award allows apprentices to apply for Registered Scientist (RSci) status with the Royal Society of Chemistry.

 Direct entry from school or college will normally require three A-levels (with one being Chemistry, Maths or Physics) or equivalent, equating to a minimum of 104 UCAS tariff points.
-Prospective candidates should also have Maths and English GCSE grade A-C or equivalent.
-We will individually evaluate candidates who do not meet these requirements, but have workplace experience.
+Prospective candidates should also have Maths and English GCSE grade A*-C or equivalent.
+We will individually evaluate candidates who do not meet these requirements but have workplace experience or have qualifications such as BTEC Level 3 Extended Diploma in a scientific discipline.

 Employers with a payroll in excess of £3 million will be subject to the Apprenticeship Levy and any funds paid out can be used to fund participation in apprenticeship programmes.
-Employers with a payroll below £3 million are eligible for funding, which will cover at least 90 per cent of the cost of apprenticeship programmes.
+Employers with a payroll below £3 million are eligible for funding, which will cover at least 95% of the cost of apprenticeship programmes.

 We will support you every step of the way to implement apprenticeships at your organisation, whether you intend to upskill current employees or attract new recruits.